FIFA bans African soccer official suspected of war crimes - WHIZ News

 ZURICH (AP) — FIFA has banned a leading African soccer official who faces trial for war crimes in The Hague.

-FIFA says its ethics judges banned Patrice-Edouard Ngaïssona for six years and eight months on charges including “discrimination and of failing to protect, respect or safeguard integrity and human dignity.”
+Patrice-Edouard Ngaïssona was banned for six years and eight months by FIFA ethics judges on Thursday, for charges including “discrimination and of failing to protect, respect or safeguard integrity and human dignity.”
 He was fined 500,000 Swiss francs ($500,000).

 Ngaïssona was president of the Central African Republic soccer body for more than a decade since 2008.
 He was elected last year to the Confederation of African Football executive committee.